 The risk margin is calculated for each operating company on a net basis following deduction of the reinsurance.
-At Group level, therefore, the risk margin arises from the sum of all operating companies including internal reinsurance.
+Thus the risk margin at Group level arises from the sum of all operating companies.
+No diversification effects or intercompany transactions are taken into account.